kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 }' --id hostes
 ```

-Now we have a `hostes` profile which give access to the `hostes` role actions.
+Now we have a `hostes` profile which gives access to the API actions allowed by the `hostes` role.

 You should see your newly created profile in the `Security > Profiles` section of the [Admin Console](http://console.kuzzle.io)